archway-network/archway-docs/docs/participate/contribute.md

 _Developer docs_ refers to documentation for smart contract and dApp developers.
 It's content to help users build and scale dApps on Archway network and contains information that is pertinent to:
 - Smart Contract development
-- Web and UI frontends that connect to Archway network
+- Web and UI front-ends that connect to Archway network
 - The [Archway developer CLI](https://www.npmjs.com/package/@archwayhq/cli)

 Developer docs are located in folder [/docs/create](https://github.com/archway-network/archway-docs/tree/main/docs/create) of the repository.